skmahanthi/build-a-supergraph/01-setup/README.md

 - Two Kubernetes clusters (dev and prod)
 - Three Github repos (subgraph-a, subgraph-b, infra)
-- Github action secrets for GCP and Apollo credentials
+- Github action secrets for GCP/AWS and Apollo credentials

 The subgraph repos are configured to build and deploy to the `dev` cluster once they're provisioned.
 (The deploy will fail the first time.
 See "Note about "initial commit" errors" below.)